11 Facts About Bad Santa

 If there’s one lesson to be gleaned from Bad Santa, it’s that the holiday season isn’t the most wonderful time of the year for everyone.
 The non-stop ratchet party of a film stars Billy Bob Thornton as the titular character, a functioning alcoholic and misanthrope who works as a mall Santa in order to rob department stores on Christmas Eve.

 Of course, plans go haywire when the con man befriends a troubled kid (Brett Kelly) and falls for a bartender with a Santa fetish (Lauren Graham).
 It’s the ultimate film for pessimists who shirk at Christmas sentiment but love to throw down, making it the perfect pick-me-up to pull you through December.
-Get to know more about the cult classic with these 11 great facts about Bad Santa.
+Get to know more about the cult classic on the 15th anniversary of its release with these fun facts about Bad Santa.

 1. BILL MURRAY WAS THE FIRST CHOICE FOR THE LEAD.